Noel9907/Wisdom/Readme.md

 <ol>
   <li>Fork the repository and clone it locally:</li>
-  <pre><code>git clone https://github.com/yourusername/LetterShare.git
+  <pre><code>git clone git clone https://github.com/Noel9907/Wisdom
-cd LetterShare
+cd Wisdom
 </code></pre>

   <li>Create a new branch for your changes:</li>